coverclock/com-diag-tesoro/README.md

 com-diag-tesoro
 ==============

-Using OpenStreetMap (OSM) to create a moving map display.
+Client And Server Side JavaScript Using OpenStreetMap (OSM) To Render Maps.

 # Copyright